gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 Any number of VST3 plugins may be loaded.
 Any number of audio channels, VST3 parameters, or notes may be used.

-Supposedly, to change to a different program (e.g., a factory-defined preset), examine the `vst3info` printout for a plugin and change the program using `vstparamset`, with the parameter ID equal to the program list ID.
-The Csound program number is not normalized, but is mapped and normalized in the host.
+To change to a different program (e.g., a factory-defined preset), examine the `vst3info` printout for a plugin and change the program using `vstparamset`, with the parameter ID equal to the program list ID.
+The program number need not be normalized, but is mapped and normalized in the host.

-This however does not seem to work with the VST3 SDK example programs, and they also do not work properly in the Reaper host.

-At this time the best practice for changing the preset of a VST3 plugin in Csound is as follows:
+If the program change does not work, or if you wish to define and use your own presets, the best practice is as follows:

   1. Open the plugin in its standalone mode (if it has one) or in a VST3 host such as Reaper.